lillianwang112/chinese-learning-app/README.md

 <summary><strong>Possible Future Features (Maybe!)</strong></summary>
 <br>

-- ☁️ User accounts with cloud sync
 - 🎨 More customizable test options
 - 🤝 Shared decks with classmates
-- 📊 More detailed statistics and analytics
+- 📊 More detailed per-deck statistics
+- ✏️ Stroke order guidance in writing mode

 *Note: This is a student project maintained during the semester.
 Updates may be sporadic!*